Vincent Gray (American football)

-Vincent Gray (born December 28, 1999) is an American professional football safety.
+Vincent Gray (born December 28, 1999) is an American professional football defensive back.
 He played college football for the Michigan Wolverines.

 Early life

 Gray attended high school at Rochester Adams.
 Coming out of high school, Gray was rated as a three-star prospect.
 Gray decided to commit to play college football for the Michigan Wolverines.

 College career

 In Gray's career at Michigan, he played three seasons for the Wolverines, appearing in 28 games, totalling 91 tackles with five going for a loss, a sack, 15 pass deflections, and a forced fumble.
 After the conclusion of the 2021 season, Gray decided to declare for the 2022 NFL draft.